pyeventsourcing/esdbclient/README.md

 Probably the three most useful methods of `ESDBClient` are:

 * `append_events()` This method can be used to record events in a particular "stream".
-This is useful when executing a command in an application.
-Either all or none of the events will be recorded.
+This is useful for example when executing a command in an application that mutates an aggregate.
+This method is "atomic" in that either all or none of the events will be recorded.

 * `read_stream_events()` This method can be used to retrieve all the recorded events in a "stream".
-This is useful for reconstructing an aggregate before executing a command in an application.
+This is useful for example when reconstructing an aggregate before executing a command in an application.

 * `subscribe_all_events()` This method can be used to receive all recorded events across all "streams".
-This is useful in event-processing components, and supports processing events with "exactly-once" semantics.
+This is useful in downstream event-processing components, and supports processing events with "exactly-once" semantics (see below).

 The example below uses an "insecure" EventStoreDB server running locally on port 2114.